 - Payment methods: Upfront, personal loans, monthly payments, ISAs, scholarships

-Income share agreements can be used at Flatiron School for coding bootcamp programs covering software engineering, data science, and UX/UI design.
+Income share agreements can be used to cover the Flatiron School costs for its software engineering, data science, and UX/UI design coding bootcamp programs.
 Even though Flatiron School is available in multiple locations, ISA eligibility is only an option for those in Atlanta.

 Flatiron School ISA Details